Ram81/pirlnav/README.md

 ### Setting up datasets

-The code requires the datasets in a `data` folder in the following format:
+The code requires the datasets in `data` folder in the following format:

   ```bash
   habitat-web-baselines/